Mexican Golden Red Rump Tarantula – Brachypelma Albiceps

 Pet enclosure type

-Since these spiders, love moving along undisturbed, you should get a vial that accommodates at least 3 to 4 inches of substrate.
+Since the Mexican Golden Red Rump love moving along undisturbed, you should get a vial that accommodates at least 3 to 4 inches of substrate.
 Make sure the substrate is deep enough to allow them in uninterrupted burrowing.

 Pet enclosure habitat layout